Selective School Guide: Inner West Sydney — Ryde, Strathfield, Burwood & More

 Verified data from official sources

-All students enter via selective test
+- School TypeAll students enter via selective test

-Boys and girls
+- GenderBoys and girls

-Australia's oldest public school
+- EstablishedAustralia's oldest public school

-Taverner's Hill, Inner West
+- LocationTaverner's Hill, Inner West

-What Makes Fort Street Unique
+What Makes Fort Street Stand Out

 Fort Street is one of a small number of co-educational fully selective schools in the Sydney metropolitan area.
 Every student in the school earned their place through the NSW Selective High School Test — there is no local-intake or comprehensive stream.
-The school is consistently ranked among the top selective schools in NSW, with strong HSC results year after year.
+The school consistently ranks among the top selective schools in NSW, with strong HSC results year after year.

-The school's campus on Taverner's Hill, elevated above the surrounding Inner West suburbs, provides a distinctive setting.
+The campus on Taverner's Hill, elevated above the surrounding Inner West suburbs, provides a distinctive setting.
 Fort Street has a strong tradition in debating, drama, music, and academic competitions.
 The school community places a high value on critical thinking, creative expression, and well-roundedness alongside academic rigour.

-"Fort Street's co-educational environment was important to us.
-Our son and daughter both attend, and the school culture encourages intellectual curiosity across every subject — it's not just about the ATAR."
+Fort Street's co-educational environment mattered to us.
+Our son and daughter both attend, and the school culture encourages intellectual curiosity across every subject — it's not just about the ATAR.

 Entry pathway: NSW Selective High School Test (Year 6, computer-based, 155 minutes across Reading, Mathematical Reasoning, Thinking Skills, and Writing).
 Fort Street is listed as a preference on the standard selective school application — students can list up to three schools in order of preference.